ooples/pine_script_docs/source/Quickstart_guide.rst

 A script must contain an ``indicator`` or ``strategy`` annotation which defines the script's name and other properties.
-The script's body contains the functions and variables necessary to calculate results which will be rendered on a chart with a ``plot`` function, or some other function that plots the script's output.
+The script's body contains the functions and variables necessary to calculate results which will often be rendered on a chart with a `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ function, or some other function that plots the script's output.

 Example of a Pine script
 ------------------------